-If you can’t afford a traipse up to the Great Barrier Reef to nip over to Whitehaven Beach, never fear – according to The Guinness Book of World Records, Hyams Beach has the whitest sand in the world.
-And the moment you step out of your shoes and step onto the fine white grains, you’ll be able tell your friends back home it’s true.
-Hyams beach possesses all the best qualities of a tropical paradise – the white sand, clear water and mild temperatures – without the hustle and bustle of resorts and restaurants spoiling the ambience.
+If you can’t traipse up to the Great Barrier Reef to nip over to Whitehaven Beach, never fear – according to The Guinness Book of World Records, Hyams Beach has the whitest sand in the world.
+And the moment you step out of your shoes and onto the fine white grains, you’ll be able tell your friends back home it’s true.
+Hyams Beach possesses all the best qualities of a tropical paradise – the white sand, clear water and mild temperatures – without the hustle and bustle of resorts and restaurants spoiling the ambience.

 Main Beach, Byron Bay

 Byron Bay is legendary among backpackers for its excellent surf and alternative, laid-back lifestyle.
 Found on the NSW north coast, Byron Bay is technically home to five great beaches, but Main Beach is the true melting pot of cultures, as travellers come from all over to watch the sun go down with a couple of drinks and a good conversation.
 It’s become a bohemian escape for those chasing the sun – even the winters are warm and have long, sunny days.

 While you’re there, make sure you save time to trek up to the lighthouse – the lookout there is Australia’s most eastern point (and has spectacular views, of course).